JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-12-24-state-monad.md

 `State` wraps a computation with the type `(S) -> Tuple2(S, A)`, where `S` corresponds to the input and output states, and `A` is a potential intermediate result of the state update.
 This can directly replace the encoding we achieved for our program.

 > Note that **`State` models state updates, not state** by itself.
 You're free to pass any structure for your state using the `S` type, even a mutable one.
-State by itself doesn't ensure immutability though, but it helps on making state changes explicit so it becomes much easier to reason about how it evolves across the program, and also to implement it using immutable structures (recommended).
+State by itself doesn't ensure immutability though, but it helps on making state changes explicit so it becomes easier to reason about how it evolves across the program, and also to implement it using immutable structures (recommended).

 Let's update our code to make it reflect state changes **on its type**.